Geonovum/T4R/respec/H3-findings.md

 ## Lab questions

-The lab phase starts with the basic, fundamental questions.
+The lab situation starts with the basic, fundamental questions.
 Why do I want a DT and to which guardrails and principles should the LDT adhere?

+For each

 ### How do we avoid lock-ins?